 The method of teaching will vary from traditional lectures to interactive workshops, which involve group exercises, case studies and student presentations.

 Assessment will differ according to module but it is designed to reflect a working ethos.
 It will involve essays and exams but also working in teams, giving presentations and evaluating the work of other students.

-The BHM curriculum offered within the pathways is overall the same, however due to differences in the intensity of modules offered in the Final Year Semester at the University of Brighton, students may have to complete an additional module in a different semester (Semester 2, Year 3)
+The HBA curriculum offered within the pathway is overall the same as the single degree (Hotel & Hospitality Services Management), however due to differences in the intensity of modules offered in the Final Year Semester at the University of Brighton, students may have to complete an additional module in a different semester (Semester 2, Year 3)

 The BA (Hons) in International Hospitality Management and the IBA in Hospitality Management programme covers the business manager’s role in the world of hotels and travel.
 We look especially at a leisure-orientated market from an international perspective.
 You will learn that hotel chains are companies like any other, that macro and micro demographics cause changes in direction and policy - just as in any other industry.

 You will study the administrative processes involved in hotel management and catering, discovering the special importance of human resource management, marketing and quality control in this leading business segment.
 You will also gain an accurate insight into the changing global scene in the tourist industry, focusing on the opportunities, as well as some of the risks, associated with this exciting market.